watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 This architecture provides the following benefits:

 * Simplicity: no SFC Proxies which reduces components such as nodes and address resources.
-* Comprehensive Management: centralized controller handles SFC Provisioning and manages link-state and network metrics.
+* Comprehensive management: centralized controller handles SFC Provisioning and manages link-state and network metrics.

 --- middle